 And the wonders don’t stop there.
 Peel your eyes away from the abundance of beauty onland and you’ll be able to spot whales and dolphins frolicking in the ocean.
 It really is dreamy.

 It’s likely that you’ve come to South Africa for the natural beauty and there’s no better way to showcase what this country has to offer than with a visit to Tsitsikamma National Park.
-Select the Garden Route tour as your base itinerary and you’ll be taking in the splendours of pretty Plett.
-Opt to add in an active pack and you’ll be flying through the trees of Tsitsikamma on a canopy tour.
+Select Garden Route as your base itinerary and you’ll be taking in the splendours of pretty Plett.
+Add our 'Active' experience - Zipline & Canopy Tour, and you’ll be flying through the trees of Tsitsikamma.
 Head over to our itinerary builder now to start planning your adventure.

 Makes up an 80 km stretch of coastline within the Garden Route National Park, just a short drive from Plettenberg Bay.

 Due to its mild climate, you can enjoy the myriad delights of Tsitsikamma all year long (yay).

 Walking boots, a picnic and a good camera.